outofmbufs/python-triangle/README.md

 # python-triangle

-A python class implementing triangle objects.
+A python class implementing a triangle solver and triangle objects.

 A Triangle has three sides: `a`, `b`, and `c`.
 It also has three angles: `alpha`, `beta`, `gamma`.

-To create a Triangle, specify three parameters in any one of these combinations:
+To solve (create) a Triangle, specify any one of these combinations of parameters:

 * Three sides (SSS)
 * Two sides and an adjacent angle (SSA)
 * Two sides and the included angle (SAS)
 * Two angles and the included side (ASA)
 * Two angles and an adjacent side (AAS)

+The class invokes the appropriate triangle solution algorithm and computes the remaining parameters from the parameters given.

 Examples: